Sajjon/sweet-b/README.md

 you should set this to 1 or 2.
 On 64-bit x86 systems, you may want to set the multiplication size to 8 to use 128-bit multiplication output.

+If you have a little more program memory available, you may want to set `SB_UNROLL_MUL` or `SB_UNROLL_ALL` when compiling.
+Sweet B will also attempt to detect ARM processors which support DSP extensions and use the `UMAAL` instruction for multiplication; see [`sb_fe.c`](sb_fe.c) if this autodetection does not work for you.

 [CMake](https://cmake.org/) build support is provided; to use it, create a directory for your build, run `cmake` with the path to the Sweet B sources, and then run `make` to build.
 To run the unit tests with the clang undefined